whastings/devnotes/topics/css.md

   * You can use the `span` keyword with the number of columns you want it to take up
     * e.g. `grid-column: span 2`
   * If this causes the item to take up more columns than are left on its row, it'll break to the next row and leave empty space
+    * Unless you use `grid-auto-flow: dense`, which causes items after this one to fill in the empty space before it
   * If you give the item more columns than the grid already has, it'll add extra implicit columns to the grid
   * It's a shorthand for `grid-column-start` and `grid-column-end`
     * If you give them each a specific column number, the item will start at the start number and end at the end number